Skip to main content

 Research to empower and inspire

 We are a globally outstanding centre of teaching, learning and research excellence.
-We are a world top 100 university, with 12 of our subjects ranked in the world top 50 and 19 in the world top 100.
+We are a world top 100 university, with 10 of our subjects ranked in the world top 50 and 22 in the world top 100 in the QS World University Rankings by Subject 2026.
 We conduct innovative and impactful research to transform lives and make a difference, globally and locally: research to empower and inspire.

 Explore our latest research news